dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 That's all!

-The difference between HotStuff and HotStuff-2 is simply whether 2 or 3 phases are used in VPCBC.
-Since VPCBC incurs only linear Communication complexity, it is left to linearize the Handover-Completion regime.
+Since VPCBC incurs only linear Communication complexity, the crux is linearizizing the Handover-Completion regime.
 The goal of Handover-Completion is to guarantee that Validators accept leader proposals, in order to maintain progress.

 > [PBFT](https://api.semanticscholar.org/CorpusID:221599614) and [Tendermint](https://api.semanticscholar.org/CorpusID:59082906) achieved this goal via gossip communication: all Validators must receive the same messages that the leader received and apply the same justification logic to accept the leader proposal.
 This requires quadratic word-Communication.